 Silk is a natural fibre that does not clog pores – making it healthy for the skin.
 It’s not the end-all for acne prevention, but it’s the best pillowcase to help prevent and relax facial skin.
 Think of it as an extra step to your acne-fighting skincare routine.

-This article on silk benefits shows that it’s breathable and moisture-wicking.
+Silk it’s breathable and moisture-wicking.
 On top of that, it also minimises the appearance of sleep creases upon waking up that have been linked by research to premature wrinkle-formation.
 That said, silk can be a good part of our anti-aging skincare routine.

 A study by the Department of Dermatology at Medical University (Austria) found that a special type of silk textile had positive results on back acne after wearing a silk shirt for six weeks.
 Although the silk fabric used for pillowcases is not exactly the same, we can infer from the study that silk is a better fabric than cotton when addressing sensitive and acne-prone skin.